-- Forecasted TSB to date (\$);
+- Program savings to date (kWh);

-- Forecasted peak demand savings (kW);
+- Forecasted program savings (kWh);

-- Forecasted energy savings (kWh);
+- Forecasted peak demand and net peak demand savings (kW);

-- Total incentive budget reserved (\$);
+- Program Total System Benefit2 (TSB) to date (\$);

-- Payments to Aggregator to date (\$).
+- Forecasted program TSB (\$);

 2 The Total System Benefit (TSB) is expression, in dollars, of the lifecycle energy, ancillary services, generation capacity, transmission and distribution capacity, and GHG benefits of energy efficiency activities, on an annual basis.
 It is a metric which represents the value of energy efficiency resources to the grid.